jnoliv/mkfeud/README.md

 ### Conclusion

-If the above achieved it's purpose of providing context on the Ubuntu boot process, you will be confident that (with SecureBoot enabled) the shim, grub2 and kernel code has not been tampered with.
+If the above achieved its purpose of providing context on the Ubuntu boot process, you will be confident that (with SecureBoot enabled) the shim, grub2 and kernel code has not been tampered with.
 However, you may have noticed how initramfs is not signed and thus remains vulnerable to attacks[^11].
 By encrypting the */boot* partition, unauthorized access to initramfs is blocked, which should give you full confidence the entirety of the boot process has not been tampered with.

 [^11]: https://twopointfouristan.wordpress.com/2011/04/17/pwning-past-whole-disk-encryption/